Jim Browning (YouTuber)

 Jim Browning is the Internet alias of a software engineer and YouTuber from Northern Ireland whose content focuses on scam baiting and investigating call centres engaging in fraudulent activities.
-Browning cooperates with other YouTubers and law enforcement when they seek his expertise in investigating and infiltrating scam call centers.
+Browning cooperates with other YouTubers and law enforcement when they seek his expertise in investigating and infiltrating scam call centres.
 Browning has published several journalistic exposé videos highlighting the results of his investigations.

 Scambaiting

+Browning has been described as the "godfather" of scambusting.
+Through his technique of "reverse engineering" scams—gaining access to scammers' computers when they attempt to connect to his—he has infiltrated over 3,000 scam call centres and made thousands of "saves" by intercepting active scam calls and warning victims in real time.

 A software engineer, Browning began researching scam operations after his relative lost money to a technical support scam.
 He started his YouTube channel to upload footage to send to authorities as evidence against scammers.

-He has since carried out investigations into various scams, in which he infiltrates computer networks run by scammers who claim to be technical support experts or pose as US IRS agents and use remote desktop software or social engineering.
+He has since carried out investigations into various scams, where he infiltrates computer networks run by scammers who claim to be technical support experts or pose as US IRS agents and use remote desktop software or social engineering.
 Such scams have involved unsolicited calls offering computer services, or websites posing to be reputable companies such as Dell or Microsoft.

 Browning was featured in a March 2020 episode of British documentary series Panorama, in which a large-scale technical support scamming operation was infiltrated and extensively documented by Browning and fellow YouTuber Karl Rock.
 The duo recorded drone and CCTV footage of the facility in Gurugram, Haryana, India and gathered incriminating evidence linking alleged scammer Amit Chauhan, who also operated a fraudulent travel agency called "Faremart Travels", to a series of scams targeting computer-illiterate and elderly people in the United Kingdom and United States.
 During a private meeting with his associates, Chauhan was quoted as stating, "We don't give a shit about our customers".
 Some of his call centre agents were recorded scamming and laughing at a British man who admitted to being depressed.
 They were also recorded conning a blind woman with diabetes.
 Chauhan denied the allegations in a phone interview with the BBC, and he was arrested along with his accountant Sumit Kumar in a raid by Delhi Police.
 On 2 May 2022, Chauhan was acquitted of all charges at a court hearing in Gurugram and released.